 Overall, you might having tinnitus if you’re experiencing the following symptoms:

 - Constant noise

 What causes tinnitus?

 Tinnitus isn’t considered a disease in and of itself, but it appears as a symptom of larger problems with your hearing.
-In truth there could be problems anywhere in your ears or otherwise associated with your hearing that might lead to the onset of tinnitus.
+In truth, there could be problems anywhere in your ears that might lead to the onset of tinnitus.

-Most of the time there’s not a specific cause that can be diagnosed, but what’s certain is that tinnitus can have a negative impact of your auditory health.
+Most of the time, there’s not a specific cause that can be diagnosed.
+However, what’s certain is that tinnitus can have a negative impact of your auditory health.
 In more severe cases it may require immediate medical attention.

 There is also a secondary kind of tinnitus that has a specific cause and doesn’t involve hearing loss, but does produce that constant hum.

 Overall, almost all cases of tinnitus are usually associated with an impairment of your auditory system because it’s very sensitive.

 Among the causes are:

 - Accumulation of wax in the outer ear